-95. Health Protection Teams involved in the handling of outbreaks may still make the decision to engage with schools in the handling of cases, as detailed in the outbreak management section of this guidance.

-96. The flowchart at Annex B summarises the approach set out above.
+- 90. Health Protection Teams involved in the handling of outbreaks may still make the decision to engage with schools in the handling of cases, as detailed in the outbreak management section of this guidance.
+This has been updated to make clear that decisions on prioritisation may need to be taken at a local level in the event of capacity constraints. - 91.
+The flowchart at Annex B summarises the approach set out above.